20Tauri/DoxyDoxygen/README.md

 ## Usage

-### Create a docmuentation block
+### Create a documentation block

 Insert a Doxygen comment introducer (ex: `##` for python) before a declaration, then <kbd>Enter</kbd> would automatically insert the corresponding documentation.

-There are no keyboard shortcuts to memorise.
+There are no keyboard shortcuts to memorize.

 ![](https://raw.githubusercontent.com/20Tauri/DoxyDoxygen/master/images/python.gif)